 Nisargadhama Coorg being an island does not have any railway station of its own.
 So let’s see how to reach the place.
 It may be a bit tiring but surely worth every effort.

 The nearby airports are Kozhikode Airport, Agatti Airport, and the Thiruvananthapuram International Airport.
-From these airports, you can avail buses or trains to reach the Kaveri Nisargadhama Coorg.
+From these airports, you can avail of es or trains to reach the Kaveri Nisargadhama Coorg.

 What is the Nisargadhama Entry Fee?